camunda/camunda-docs-manual/content/update/minor/719-to-720/_index.md

 * Spring Framework integration (`engine-spring`) - `SpringEntityManagerSessionFactory` class removed
 * Spring Boot Starter (`spring-boot-starter`) - `DefaultJpaConfiguration` logic and `camunda.bpm.jpa` properties removed

 In case your projects have used the removed JPA variable serializer, you must create custom JPA serializer logic for the variables that have been created already.
-Ensure the serializer loads correctly already persisted entities before updating to 7.20 version.
+Without providing a JPA variable serializer, when previously created JPA variable is retrieved, a `ProcessEngineException` will be thrown for `ENGINE-03040 No serializer defined for variable instance`.
+Futher ensure the serializer loads correctly already persisted entities before updating to 7.20 version.

 You can re-create the removed logic in your project and register a JPA variables serializer as a process engine plugin.
 As a step by step guide how to achieve that, we created an [example](https://github.com/camunda/camunda-bpm-examples/tree/master/process-engine-plugin/handling-jpa-variables).